 Q. What are these contradictory evidences anyway?

-A. Well according to the Big Bang theory, the temperature of the CMBR should be significantly different in different directions, but it isn’t (known as the Horizon Problem).
-When combined with Grand Unified Theories, it also predicts that there should be magnetic monopoles all over the universe – in fact they should be its primary constituent – but we haven’t even found one (known as the Monopole Problem).
-Finally, the average density of matter and energy in the universe seems uncannily close to the critical density required for a flat universe (known as the Flatness Problem).
+A. Well, according to the Big Bang theory, the temperature of the CMBR should be significantly different in different directions, but our observations tell us that it isn’t (this is known as the Horizon Problem).
+When combined with Grand Unified Theories, it also predicts that there should be magnetic monopoles all over the universe – in fact, they should be its primary constituent – but we haven’t even found one (this is known as the Monopole Problem).
+Finally, the average density of matter and energy in the universe seems to be unbelievably close to the critical density required for a flat universe (this is known as the Flatness Problem).

-Q. I think I’ve heard of that last one before – can you unpack it a little for me?
+Q. I think I’ve heard of that last one before – can you explain it a little more?

-A. According to the Big Bang theory, the average density of the universe determines its space-time curvature, which can be spherical, flat or hyperbolic.
-They typically use a quantity they refer to as Ω to measure this.
-If Ω is less than 1 the universe is hyperbolic, if Ω is greater than 1 it’s spherical, and if Ω is exactly 1 then it’s flat.
-Given that in a random universe Ω could have any positive value, it seems very strange that it should have such a specific one.
+A. According to the Big Bang theory, the average density of the universe determines its space-time curvature, which could be spherical, flat or hyperbolic.
+They typically use a quantity that they refer to as Ω to measure this.
+If Ω is less than 1 then the universe is hyperbolic, if Ω is greater than 1 then it’s spherical, and if Ω is exactly 1 then it’s flat.
+Given that, in a random universe, Ω could have any positive value, it seems uncanny that it should have such a specific one.

-A. Yes that’s known as the Anthropic Principle, but Big Bang theorists still see it as a major problem because of just how close it is to 1.
+A. Yes, that’s known as the Anthropic Principle, but Big Bang theorists still see it as a major problem because of how unnecessarily close it is to 1.